-You may feel sleepy when taking Epilim.
+You may feel sleepy when taking Epilim Chrono.
 If this happens to you, do not drive or use any tools or machines.
 Taking other medicines used to treat fits or calm emotional and mental health problems may increase sleepiness.

-Epilim contains sodium
+Epilim Chrono contains sodium

-Epilim Gastro-resistant 200 Tablets contains 27.68mg sodium (main component of cooking/table salt) in each tablet.
+Epilim Chrono 200 contains 18.43mg sodium (main component of cooking/table salt) in each tablet.
+This is equivalent to less than 1% of the recommended maximum daily dietary intake of sodium for an adult per tablet.
+Epilim Chrono 300 contains 27.65mg sodium (main component of cooking/table salt) in each tablet.
 This is equivalent to less than 2% of the recommended maximum daily dietary intake of sodium for an adult per tablet.
-Epilim Gastro-resistant 500 Tablets contains 69.19mg sodium (main component of cooking/table salt) in each tablet.
-This is equivalent to less than 4% of the recommended maximum daily dietary intake of sodium for an adult per tablet
+Epilim Chrono 500 contains 46.08mg sodium (main component of cooking/table salt) in each tablet.
+This is equivalent to less than 3% of the recommended maximum daily dietary intake of sodium for an adult per tablet.

-B. How to take Epilim
+3. How to take Epilim Chrono

-Always take Epilim exactly as your specialist has told you.
-Check with your specialist, GP or pharmacist if you are not sure

-Epilim treatment must be started and supervised by a specialist experienced in the treatment of epilepsy
+Always take Epilim Chrono exactly as your specialist has told you.
+Check with your specialist, GP or pharmacist if you are not sure.
+Epilim Chrono treatment must be started and supervised by a specialist experienced in the treatment of epilepsy.

-Your specialist will decide how much Epilim to give you or your child depending on your or your child's body weight.
+Your specialist will decide how much Epilim Chrono to give you or your child depending on your or your child's body weight.
 If you feel the effect of your medicine is too weak or too strong, do not change the dose yourself but ask your GP or specialist.

-- How to take this medicineTake this medicine by mouth.
-Do not crush or chew the tablets. • Take Epilim with or after food.
-This will help to stop the - feelings of sickness that may happen after taking Epilim.
-The dose is normally split and given half in the morning and half in the evening
+How to take this medicine

+Take this medicine by mouth.
+Do not crush or chew the tablets.

+Take Epilim Chrono with or after food.
+This will help to stop the feelings of sickness that may happen after taking Epilim Chrono.